UMM-CSci-4611-S25/segmented-file-system-client/README.md

 |:------------|:--------|:--------------|:------------------------------------|
 | 1 byte      | 1 byte  | 2 bytes       | the rest of the bytes in the packet |

+> [!TIP]
-:bangbang: Note that you'll need to look at the length returned by `recv_from` to figure out how many bytes are in "the rest of the bytes in the packet".
-Most of the received packets will probably be "full", but the last packet is likely to be "short".
-You may assume that the maximum packet size, however, is 1028 bytes (a data packet with 4 bytes of bookkeeping and 1024 bytes of data).
+> Note that you'll need to look at the length returned by `recv_from`
+> to figure out how many bytes are in "the rest of the bytes in the
+> packet".
+Most of the received packets will probably be "full", but the last
+> packet is likely to be "short".
+You may assume that the maximum packet size,
+> however, is 1028 bytes (a data packet with 4 bytes of bookkeeping and 1024
+> bytes of data).

 The decision to only use 1 byte for the file ID means that there can't be more than 256 files being transferred to a given client at a time.
 Given that the current business plan is to always send exactly three files that shouldn't be a problem, but they'll need to be aware of the limitation if they want to expand the service later.

+> [!NOTE]
-*Question to think about: Given that we're using 2 bytes for the packet number, and breaking files into 1K chunks, what's the largest file we can transfer using this system?*
+> Question to think about: Given that we're using 2 bytes for the packet number, and breaking files into 1K chunks, what's the largest file we can transfer using this system?

 ### How to construct packet numbers